Fluent Bit: Official Manual

 Merge_Log_Key log_processed

-Tail support Tags expansion, which means that if a tag have a star character (*), it will replace the value with the absolute path of the monitored file, so if you file name and path is:
+Tail supports tags expansion.
+If a tag has a star character (*), it will replace the value with the absolute path of the monitored file, so if your filename and path is:

 /var/log/container/apache-logs-annotated_default_apache-aeeccc7a9f00f6e4e066aeff0434cf80621215071f1b20a51e8340aa7c35eac6.log